nhsengland/package-your-code-workshop/docs/content/workshops/dependency_management.md

 - **Slower resolution**: [pip can be slow](https://peps.python.org/pep-0508/) with complex dependency trees
 - **No built-in lockfiles**: Reproducible environments require manual [`pip freeze`](https://pip.pypa.io/en/stable/cli/pip_freeze/) management

-!!! tip "pip + venv is Still Valid"
+!!! tip "`pip` and `venv` is still valid"
-    Don't worry - `pip + venv` is still a perfectly valid approach for many projects!
+    Don't worry - `pip` and `venv` is still a perfectly valid approach for many projects!
 We're building on this solid foundation, not replacing it entirely.

 ## Task 2: Organizing Dependencies with pyproject.toml

-Before we introduce UV, let's improve our dependency organization using the modern `pyproject.toml` standard.
+Before we introduce `uv`, let's improve our dependency organization using the modern `pyproject.toml` standard.

 ### 2.1 Understanding pyproject.toml Structure

+!!! info inline end "Complete pyproject.toml Guide"
+    This section focuses on **dependency management** within pyproject.toml.
+For comprehensive coverage of project metadata, dynamic versioning, and tool configuration, see our [**Packaging with pyproject.toml**](packaging_pyproject.md) workshop.

 The [`pyproject.toml`](https://peps.python.org/pep-0621/) file is the modern standard for Python project configuration.
 For detailed guidance on writing pyproject.toml files, see the [official writing guide](https://packaging.python.org/en/latest/guides/writing-pyproject-toml/).
 Let's examine our current minimal setup: